MicrosoftDocs/sql-docs/docs/reporting-services/custom-assemblies/how-to-debug-custom-assemblies.md

 9. Select the **Build** tab if you're in a C# project or the **Compile** tab if you're in a [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)] project.

 10. On the **Build**/**Compile** page, enter the path to the Report Designer folder.
-By default, this is C:\Program Files\Microsoft SQL Server\100\Tools\Binn\VSShell\Common7\IDE) in the **Output Path** text box.
+The default path is C:\Program Files\Microsoft SQL Server\100\Tools\Binn\VSShell\Common7\IDE) in the **Output Path** text box.
 This builds and deploys an updated version of your custom assembly directly to Report Designer before your report is executed.

-11. Once you have designed your report and developed your custom assembly, set breakpoints in your custom assembly code.
+11. Once you design your report and developed your custom assembly, set breakpoints in your custom assembly code.

 12. Run the report under **DebugLocal** mode by pressing the F5 key.
 When the report executes in the pop-up preview window, the debugger hits any breakpoints that correspond to executable code in your assembly.
 Use F11 to step through your custom assembly code.